codepath/android_guides/Cloning-a-Login-Screen-Layout-Guide.md

 <img width="400" src="http://imgur.com/GiWY8gB.png" />

-Generate the project with no additional changes.
+Generate the project with **minimum SDK of 13** and no additional changes.

 ### Start Basic Layout